 You might notice this when you stroll outdoors: you’ll be walking and find you’re also recounting events in your head.
 Maybe you’re thinking about a meeting you just had or reflecting on an interaction.

 When you walk, you’re in a position to notice the world around you, gain perspective, see things you might have missed before.
-These attributes will help with decision-making, gaining perspective, and acting fast on new information, which will end up saving you time.
+These attributes save time by aiding decision-making, perspective gaining, and quick action on new information.

 4. Practice presence